alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ...
 ```

 What do we see here?
 Each next instruction depends on the previous one, hence CPU cannot execute them in parallel.
 There's a memory access with complex address calculation.
-JIT definitely could do better job, right?
+JIT could definitely do a better job, right?

 So, unsafe huh?